PolySaken-I-Am/vision_lib/README.md

 ---
 ### Sound Library
 The `visionLib.Sound` table contains SoundSpec constructors for vision lib's built in sounds.
-This lis is constantly being expanded, and will ideally include sounds for every basic node material.
+This list is constantly being expanded, and will ideally include sounds for every basic node material.

  - `visionLib.Sound.Metal()`: Metallic sounds for things like metal railing, grates, etc.
  - `visionLib.Sound.Glass()`: More realistic glass sounds for windows, crystals, etc.